Trusted WordPress tutorials, when you need them most.

 You can learn more in our guide on how to disable image attachment pages in WordPress.

-However, if you do plan to make use of attachment pages, then read on to learn how to customize the attachment template in WordPress.
+However, if you plan to use attachment pages, read on to learn how to customize the attachment template in WordPress.
 We’ll cover two methods.
 The first is the simplest and uses a plugin.

 Creating a Custom Single Attachments Template with a Theme Builder Plugin